How to Write a Nonfiction Book: A Step-by-Step Guide for Authors

 7. Remember your research

 While nonfiction tells a story, it’s ultimately about facts.
 To have any credibility as a nonfiction writer, you need to be able to back up those facts.
 Even if you’re writing a memoir, you need to get the facts right.
 Do you have the dates right?
 Are you sure about the timeline of events?
-Was that building there, in that street, at the time you’re writing about?
+Was that building there, on that street, at the time you were writing about it?
 In the age of Google, there’s no excuse for not doing your research.

 8. Dig for deeper truths